Seer Green: History

-The toponym "Seer" is derived from the Norman French for "dry or arid place".
-In manorial rolls of 1223 it was called La Sere, although local legend has it that the "Seer" refers to King Arthur's Court visiting the area and locals consulting his "seer" – a nice story but of doubtful origin.
-Even so, there is a pub called Merlin's Cave in the nearby village Chalfont St Giles, after this legend.
-The affix "Green" came later.
+According to the Chilterns Conservation Board the toponym "Seer" is derived from the Norman French for "dry or arid place".
+However "sere" is also the Middle English word for dry - derived from Old English "seare", additionally the Buckinghamshire government website notes that both "sear\sere" and "grene" appear to be of English origin.
+Village legend has it that the "Seer" refers to King Arthur's Court visiting the area and locals consulting his "seer" Merlin.

+When the Domesday Book was complied in 1086 Seer Green was a part of Farnham Royal, governed by Bertram I de Verdun - the land in pre-conquest England having previously belonged to Princess Godgifu.
+The land was passed down by the Verduns to their descendants until through marriage it was passed onto the Furnival, Neville and Talbot families.

+In a manorial roll dating back to Henry III's reign in 1232 it was called La Sere, after this other recorded names during the Medieval Era, in chronological order, have been La Cere, Le Shere, La Zere, Sera and Sere.

+In 1541 Seer Green along with the rest of the manor of Farnham became a holding of Henry VIII when he exchanged land with the 5th Earl of Shrewsbury.

+The oldest building in Seer Green is Hall Place which is a Grade II listed building.

-The Church of England parish church of the Holy Trinity was built in 1846.
+The Holy Trinity Church was built in 1846.
 It is brick and flint with lancet windows.
 There is also a Baptist church.

 Seer Green became a separate parish in 1866, having previously been a hamlet of the parish of Farnham Royal.
 It had levied a separate poor rate before then.

 Until the early part of the 20th century Seer Green was mainly an agricultural village, known for its cherry orchards.
 The remnants of some of these orchards remain and in honour of this tradition the local school holds a "Cherry Pie Fair" every summer which usually involves a fancy dress parade and a procession through the village.

 Amenities

 The parish has a Church of England primary school.
 The village has a Scout troop that is successful in regional competitions.
 The village youth football club, Seer Green United, has under 7s, under 8s and under 13s teams.
 The village is close to Hodgemoor Wood, a Site of Special Scientific Interest.

 Seer Green and Jordans railway station is on the Chiltern Main Line between Beaconsfield and Gerrards Cross.
 The station was originally called "Beaconsfield Golf Club", the golf club being next door, but the name was later changed to reflect its position between the two settlements.
-Bus route 580, provided by Carousel, also runs through the town.
+Bus route 104, provided by Carousel, also runs through the village.